 Clinical Research Associate II

 The KHP-CTO Quality Team was established in 2008 to manage the sponsor responsibilities for Clinical Trials of Investigational Medicinal Products (CTIMPs), as defined in the Medicines for Human Use (Clinical Trials) Regulations, for trials sponsored or co-sponsored by King’s Health Partner Organisations.
-The team assists Chief Investigators with the set up and initiation of their trials and ensures that these trials are established and conducted according to Good Clinical Practice (GCP) and the Regulations.
+The team assists Chief Investigators with the set-up, initiation, maintenance and closure of their trials and ensures that these trials are established and conducted according to Good Clinical Practice (GCP) and the Regulations.

 We are looking for an experienced monitor; the successful applicant will have experience of working independently at sites, performing source data verification and monitoring trials to GCP.

 - Set up, monitor and close clinical trials on behalf of the sponsor where one or more of the partner institutions is acting as sponsor, to ensure regulatory compliance.

 - Provide support to investigators conducting clinical trials sponsored by partner institutions to ensure they are working to the highest quality standards and to monitor and report on the progress of trials.